CraftySalamander/RTS_Overlay/Readme.md

 Username
 --------

 Next to this **Build order** search bar, you can find the **Username** search bar.
-Simply input your username (profile ID and Steam ID are also valid) and press *Enter*.
+Simply input your username (profile ID and Steam ID are sometimes also valid) and press *Enter*.
 In contrast to the build order, this choice is saved in the settings file (if you click on [Save settings](pictures/common/action_button/save.png)).

 Build Order panel